salvq/megacmd/README.md

 For a list of program commands and user guide, visit https://github.com/meganz/MEGAcmd/blob/master/UserGuide.md

 ## Usage

-Create folder `megacmd`, empty file `megacmd.cfg`, for example `/share/Container/megacmd/megacmd.cfg`

-File `megacmd.cfg` stores configuration information such as download speed, once you set the download or upload speed in running container via `mega-speedlimit -u 640000`, it will be written and used by any other container which is linked to this file.

 To run upload every day at 1:30 AM, you can register application via QNAP UI (Create Application in ContainerStation using docker-compose.yaml)